 Throughout these interactions, you can rely on a Taxpayer Bill of Rights that sets out the standards and expectations for CRA conduct with tax filers — helping to ensure the tax system is fair, accountable, and accessible for all Canadians.

-No matter what option you choose for preparing and submitting your taxes – going it alone or working with a pro – our goal has been to empower you to better understand how the Canadian tax system works when you have freelance income.
+No matter what option you choose for preparing and submitting your taxes – going it alone or working with a pro – our goal has been to empower you to better understand how the Canadian tax system works when you have self-employment income.